- Duration:

 Day 8.
 Birding the Magdalena Valley and Laguna de Guarinocito

 Today we will focus our efforts on any targets we might have missed on the previous day.
 We will also look for the endemic Sooty Ant Tanager.
-Later we will drive to Laguna de Guarinocito, en route to Honda, where we are based for the next two nights.
-At Laguna de Guarinocito, we will take a relaxing boat ride to explore the lagoon and look for aquatic species such as White-faced and Black-bellied Whistling Duck, Limpkin, Striated Heron, Large-billed Tern, Bare-faced Ibis, Boat-billed Heron, Ringed Kingfisher and Green Kingfisher, however, our main target will be the most-wanted Northern Screamer.
+Later, we will drive to Laguna de Guarinocito, en route to Honda, where we are based for the next two nights.
+At Laguna de Guarinocito, we will take a relaxing boat ride to explore the lagoon and look for aquatic species such as White-faced and Black-bellied Whistling Duck, Limpkin, Striated Heron, Large-billed Tern, Bare-faced Ibis, Boat-billed Heron, Ringed Kingfisher and Green Kingfisher, however, our main target will be the highly sought-after Northern Screamer.
 Other species that can be seen in the area include Rufous-tailed Jacamar, Pied Water Tyrant, Black-capped Donacobius, Yellow-chinned Spinetail, Greater Ani, Dwarf Cuckoo, and Black-collared Hawk.

-Overnight: Hotel Boutique Posada las Trampas, Honda
+Overnight: Hotel Boutique Posada las Trampas, Honda, or similar

 Day 9.
 Full day birding Bellavista Reserve

 Today we will visit the Bellavista Reserve located one and a half hours from Honda.
 Here we will have great chances to see several endemic and range-restricted species such as Velvet-fronted Euphonia, White-mantled Barbet, Colombian Chachalaca, Golden-hooded Tanager, Black-faced Dacnis, Collared Aracari, Ruddy Quail-Dove, Red-rumped Woodpecker, Orange-billed Sparrow, Scrub Greenlet, Black-chested Jay, Black-bellied Wren, Rufous-capped Warbler and Spectacled Parrotlet.
-We will also have more chances to maximize on species such as Beautiful Woodpecker, Black-crowned Antshrike, Black-faced Antthrush, and Antioquia Bristle Tyrant.
+We will also have more chances to connect with species such as Beautiful Woodpecker, Black-crowned Antshrike, Black-faced Antthrush, and Antioquia Bristle Tyrant.
 After a great day of birding, we will return to our comfortable hotel.

-Overnight: Hotel Boutique Posada las Trampas, Honda
+Overnight: Hotel Boutique Posada las Trampas, Honda, or similar

 Day 10.
-Birding Laguna el Tabacal and El Jardín Encantado
+Birding Laguna El Tabacal and El Jardín Encantado

-Today will be another early start as we leave Honda to visit the Laguna el Tabaca en route to Bogotá.
+Today will be another early start as we leave Honda to visit the Laguna El Tabacal en route to Bogotá.
 Here we will look for the endemic Grey-throated Warbler, as well as other species such as Rosy Thrush-tanager, Rusty-breasted Antpitta, the endemic Velvet-fronted Euphonia, White-bellied Antbird, Rufous-naped Greenlet, Slaty Spinetail, Sooty-headed Wren, Striolated Manakin, and the elusive Ruddy Quail-Dove among many others.
 Later we will move to El Jardín Encantado, a private house, where we will likely be overwhelmed by the number of hummingbird species including the endemic Indigo-capped Hummingbird and Ruby-topaz Hummingbird.
 After another exciting birding day, we will arrive in Bogotá.

 Day 11.
 Chingaza National Natural Park for Spectacled Bear and high-elevation bird species

-Day 12.
+Day 13.
 Birding Reserva Bosque Guajira and Guasca Wetlands

 Later we will visit the Guasca wetland where we will look for the endemic Bogota Rail, as well as Silvery-throated Spinetail, Noble Snipe, Eastern Meadowlark, Grey-browed Brushfinch, and Yellow-hooded Blackbird.